ekr/tls13-spec/draft-ietf-tls-tls13.md

 sections.

-The second class of attack cannot be prevented at the TLS layer and must be dealt with by any application.
-Note that any application whose clients implement any kind of retry behavior already needed to implement some sort of anti-repley defense.
+The second class of attack cannot be prevented at the TLS layer and MUST be dealt with by any application.
+Note that any application whose clients implement any kind of retry behavior already needed to implement some sort of anti-replay defense.

 In normal operation, clients will not know which, if any, of these mechanisms servers actually implement and therefore MUST only send